PopaSebastian1/Workflow/README.md

 - **Resource Tracking:** Monitor resource allocation and utilization to ensure optimal project workflow.
 Identify potential bottlenecks and allocate resources effectively to meet project deadlines.
 - **User-Friendly Interface:** Our intuitive user interface is designed for ease of use, allowing you to navigate through project tasks and resources effortlessly.
 - **Collaboration:** Foster collaboration among team members by facilitating communication and task assignment within the platform.
 Keep everyone informed and engaged throughout the project lifecycle.
-- **Customization:** Tailor the tool to fit your project's unique requirements with customizable features and settings.
-Adapt the tool to your workflow and preferences to maximize productivity.

 ## Getting Started
 To get started with our Project Management Tool for IT Projects, follow these steps:
 1. Clone the repository to your local machine.